Makes approximately 62 cookies or 31 sandwich cookies (Recipe works just as well if you want to cut it in half)

 Yes, I’m a huge Pat Benatar fan.
 I’m also a big fan of crispy dark chocolate cookies, especially when they’re filled with amazing things like almond butter, ice cream or strawberry frosting.
 These shortbread cookies are excellent on their own with a cup of tea or coffee, and even more fun dressed up as sandwich cookies.

 These cookies are a treat, but unsweetened cocoa powder definitely has health benefits.
 It’s rich in heart-healthy flavanols and may also help keep your skin hydrated and your brain sharp (I could use both those things right now!).

 You can add espresso powder to make these more grown up, or keep them as is for the whole family to enjoy.
-Willa and Leo had a lot of fun helping me cut out the hearts, and even more fun making the cookies disappear.
+My kids had a lot of fun helping me cut out the hearts, and even more fun making the cookies disappear.

 Happy Valentine’s Day!

 - 1 stick unsalted butter, at room temperature

 - ½ cup virgin coconut oil, at room temperature

 - 2 teaspoons pure vanilla extract

 - 1/2 cup whole wheat flour

 - 1 cup natural, unsweetened cocoa